aaurandt/MMPRV_F1Tenth/README.md

 Change values of K and N in $HOME/sim_ws/src/MMPRV_F1Tenth/mpc/mpc_node.cpp

-Each run automatically writes the results to a csv as well as the latency in $HOME/sim_ws.
+Each run automatically writes the trace, atomic probability, and latency to a csv $HOME/sim_ws.

+Reference the following repo for running MMPRV on the collected data: [https://github.com/aaurandt/MMPRV_R2U2](https://github.com/aaurandt/MMPRV_R2U2)